epfml/disco/mobile-browser-based-version/README.md

 > **⚠ WARNING: Connection issues**
 > If federated learning works, but not decentralised learning, then it might be that webRTC is not enabled, this is needed for peer2peer communication.

-To **Manually test decentralized learning** between two peers, run the aformentioned command twice (on different terminal pages).
+To **Manually test decentralized learning** between two peers, run the aforementioned command twice (on different terminal pages).
 This will create another link that can be used to represent a second user.
 Open the two links on two different page windows.

 To choose between **decentralized** and **federated** learning go to the settings found in menu.